aandiron/aandiron.github.io/secret-pussy/index.md

 2022-09-16

-## You are a pussy cat: wear cute kitty ears for me
+## You are a pussy cat: you're adorable and people want to pet you
 ![Cute cat](./cute-cat.jpg "I'll put my hand behind you and pet your pussy until you are in heat.")
 2022-09-14

-## You are a hot wife: your voice is the most sensuous thing I've ever heard on the phone
+## You are a hot wife: your voice is the most sensuous sound ever transmitted over a wire
 ![Before she freshens up](./freshenup.jpg "you could call me and describe to me in great detail how much you like having cum licked out of your pussy.")
 2022-09-13

-## You are a minor exhibitionist: you love the idea of your man looking at hot pictures of you later and thinking about you
+## You are kind of an exhibitionist: you want your man to be inspired when he looks at hot pictures of your later
 ![In the hotel mirror](./mirror-flash.jpg "come down and visit me this weekend?
 I'll get us a fancy hotel room for the night.
 And I'll give you such a fucking you feel as young and dirty as the first time we ever did it.")
 2022-09-12

-## You have curves: wear something tight and show them off
+## You have curves: when you wear something tight, the world spins around a littl faster
 ![Ass and thighs](./ass-and-thighs.jpg "Show me your ass and thighs in skin-tight black.
 I want to run my hands over every curve, every detail of your hot ass and thighs while I imagine sliding my big cock up your ass.")
 2022-09-11

-## You're a nice respectable lady: but you see someone else when you look in the mirror
+## You're a nice respectable lady: but someone else looks back at you from the mirror
 ![The girl in the mirror](./the-girl-in-the-mirror.jpg "You make the world think you are innocent.
 But I know that in the mirror that shows your true self, you are dressed like a whore, waiting for me to pay you to fuck you like a monster.")
 2022-09-09

-## You are a witch: watch out for the claws of your pussy
+## You are a witch: and your pussy has claws
 ![Pussy cat claws](./witch-n-cat-claws.jpg "I'd like to claw your clothes off, my pussy cat witch.")
 2022-09-08